 While on your sightseeing venture, the California Academy of Sciences should be in your itineraries.
-It is an architectural masterpiece as well as a museum that has a ‘Living Roof’ spanning about 2.5 acres made up of native plants, with the surrounding rolling hills blending it in to provide a breathtaking scenery.
+It is an architectural masterpiece as well as a museum that has a ‘Living Roof’ spanning about 2.5 acres made up of native plants, with the surrounding rolling hills blending it in to provide breathtaking scenery.
 Its walls are mainly made of glass so as to allow natural sunlight.

 San Francisco is known for being one of America’s greenest cities, as its locals mainly prefer utilizing the city’s vast public transport network, which serves more than 200 million people a year.
-That said, the cable cars, buses, streetcars and subways help visitors navigate the city more easily, not to mention helping to avoid the parking hassles and traffic.
-The cable cars in particular are a must ride.
+That said, the cable cars, buses, streetcars, and subways help visitors navigate the city more easily, not to mention helping to avoid the parking hassles and traffic.
+The cable cars, in particular, are a must ride.
 You can board one at turnarounds along their route, usually marked by a brown and white cable-car stop sign, by waiting on the sidewalk and waving to the driver to stop.
 Another popular mode of travel in the city among locals and visitors are the electric street cars.
 Streetcar stops can mainly be found along Market Street, often close to bus-stop shelters.